The most commonly encountered are:

 - Parodied in a Looney Tunes cartoon where a Chimpanzee is shown in a room with several blocks and a banana hanging from the ceiling.
 The expectation of the narrator is that in this logic test, the chimp will stack the boxes on top of each other to reach the banana.
 Sure enough, he chimpanzee stacks the boxes, climbs up to the banana... then whips out a saw and uses it to cut the entire section of the ceiling away to bring down the refrigerator that happens to be sitting right above it.
 Cut to the next scene of it happily enjoying turkey legs and cake, much to the surprise and confusion of the narrator.

-- In a rare live-action version, this was amusingly subverted in Escape From The Planet of the Apes - Zira is in a test room with a set of puzzle blocks that form a staircase.
+- Escape from the Planet of the Apes: In a rare live-action version, this was amusingly subverted — Zira is in a test room with a set of puzzle blocks that form a staircase.
 Hanging above is a banana.
 She completes the puzzle in about fifteen seconds, climbs the stairs, looks up at the banana and sighs.
 When one of the scientists wonders aloud why she won't take it, she replies testily "Because I loathe bananas!"

 - Inverted in Manifold: Origin by Stephen Baxter; when the advanced hominid "Daemons" (who resemble gorillas) want to reward the human scientist Nemoto, they try offering her a banana.
 She is understandably insulted.

-- Also parodied in Brandy & Mr. Whiskers where Brandy tried to use a banana to bribe villain gecko Gaspar's giant monkey mooks, who took offense to the stereotype (though they later expressed enthusiasm in finding bananas for themselves after they left).
+- Parodied in Brandy & Mr. Whiskers where Brandy tried to use a banana to bribe villain gecko Gaspar's giant monkey mooks, who took offense to the stereotype (though they later expressed enthusiasm in finding bananas for themselves after they left).

-- Inverted with Curious George, who not only ate bananas, but anything else he could get his hands on (like a puzzle piece).
+- Curious George ate not only bananas, but anything else he could get his hands on (like a puzzle piece).